Puto recipe (puto cheese): This one’s for the cheese lovers!

 - Beat the egg, then add the evaporated milk, vanilla extract, and water.
 Mix thoroughly.

 - Make a hole in the center of the dry ingredients.
 Then pour the wet ingredients into the hole and mix continuously.

-- Mix thoroughly until texture is smooth and soft until all lumps are gone.
+- Mix thoroughly until the texture is smooth and soft and all lumps are gone.

 - Pour into your desired mold until it's 3/4 of the way full.